meg768/installing-new-rpi-from-scratch/README.md

 Installing new Raspberry Pi from scratch from a Mac.
 Notes from 2021-01-20.

 ## Downloading Raspberry image
 Go to https://www.raspberrypi.org/downloads.
-This will give you a bootable image on you SD-card.
+This will give you a bootable image on your SD-card.

 ## Add files to boot partition
 Add your modified version of **wpa_supplicant.conf** where you